 When owners, members of management, partners or shareholders have meetings, recorded minutes are filed afterward to document what occurred.
 Some states don’t regulate meetings for corporations, but minutes must be recorded anyway.
 Minutes can be used to review meeting events like adding or removing a director, or voting for or against certain actions.
 A person within the organization is typically tasked with keeping track of physical and digital copies of meeting minutes.

 As a corporation, the IRS may require you to pay estimated or annual income tax, employment tax and excise tax.
 Corporations have several tax due dates throughout the year as well.
 Corporations that have assets of $10 million or more typically file at least 250 returns annually.
-More than 40 states also levy a corporate income tax, with rates ranging from 3% in North Carolina to 12% in Iowa.
+States may levy a corporate income tax, too, so you’ll need to check.

 The validity of your corporation relies on your diligence in filing the necessary information.
 Many law firms offer corporate maintenance programs to help business owners comply with annual and seasonal requirements and obligations.
 It could be beneficial to have a lawyer make sure you don’t miss any details.
-If your corporation gets sued, an attorney could argue that any missing information invalidates your entire operation, Jackson said.
+If your corporation gets sued, an attorney could argue that any missing information invalidates your entire operation.